 Rockstar Games Stock

 You can buy Rockstar Games stock by purchasing shares in Take-Two interactive.
-You cannot buy Rockstar Games stock directly because Rockstar is 17 individual companies that are wholly owned subsidiaries of Take-Two Interactive Software Inc.
+You cannot buy Rockstar Games stock directly because Rockstar is one of 17 individual companies that are wholly owned subsidiaries of Take-Two Interactive Software Inc.

 Take-Two Interactive Software Inc., based in New York City, has 99 subsidiary companies incorporated in North America, Europe, and Asia.